k1llerb333/https-classroom.github.com-a-WSUJHM_W/README.md

 #### Part 2: Car Driving

 - Currently, the car moves forwards and backwards, but cannot turn.
-Add left/right steering as described below in the section on the car driving model.
-(2)
+Add left and right steering according to the car driving model described in the section below.
+(1)
 - When the user steers the car left or right, the turn rate should be proportional to its forward movement speed.
-You cannot turn a car if it is not moving!
+(1)
+- Prevent the car from leaving the boundaries of the playing area.
 (2)

 #### Part 3: Ball Physics